-Additionally, LADWP estimates that in the first year of project construction (2009) there will be a generation capacity of 7,537 MW to support an energy demand of 6,194 MW (LADWP, 2006).
+Additionally, LADWP estimates that in the first year of project construction 2009 there will be a generation capacity of 7, 400537 MW to support an energy demand of 6,184 194 MW, and in 2010 there will be a generation capacity of 7,560 MW to support an energy demand of 6,239 MW (LADWP, 20062007).
 LADWP's energy forecasts for industrial energy use (such as that of the Proposed Action) are based on historical demand and regression techniques.
 Sales are regressed against a combination of the demographic, economic, weather and electric price variables and variables are applied to account for extraordinary events like earthquakes, civil disturbances, billing problems, and the recent California Energy Crisis, and have proven to fit historical data quite accurately (LADWP, 2006).
 Therefore, based on LADWP's estimates, the electricity demand for construction and operation of Alternative 1 is expected to be met by existing energy sources.
 Therefore, construction and operation would not require new, offsite energy supply and distribution infrastructure, or capacity-enhancing alterations to existing facilities.